-78 Section 3.2.3 provides guidance on rating licence obligations and asset management effectiveness criteria 'N/A'.
+Section 3.2.3 provides quidance on rating licence obligations and asset management effectiveness criteria 'N/A'.
+In the audit or review plan or during the course of the audit or review.

 The auditor must allocate a new recommendation number to the unresolved recommendation.
-For example, in Table 5 (Part B) the number allocated to the original recommendation was 03/2016.
+For example, in Table 4-5 (Part B) the number allocated to the original recommendation was 03/2016.
 A new recommendation number has been allocated for the current audit: 05/2018.
 For more information, refer to Section 5.1.8.